QuanEstimation/QuanEstimation.jl/README.md

 ## Installation

-Run the command in the terminal to install QuanEstimation:
+Run the command in the julia REPL to install QuanEstimation:

 ~~~
 pkg> add QuanEstimation